-Once amended, the FUS will be submitted to the DoEE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
+Once amended, the FUS will be submitted to the DAWE for the Minister's approval (ref Conditions 6 and 12 of EPBC 2009/4796 approval).
 The approved management plan will be implemented.

 The FUS will undergo a comprehensive review every 5 years.
-The next comprehensive review will be undertaken in 2023, however it may be reviewed earlier if required following approval of Master Plan 2019 or if new relevant information comes to light that warrants an earlier review.
+The next comprehensive review will be undertaken in 2027, however it may be reviewed earlier if new relevant information comes to light that warrants an earlier review.